-- A faculty member given Modified Duties for either one semester or not more than four months agrees to resume his or her regularly assigned duties at K-State for a minimum of two semesters or at least 8 months following the period of Modified Duties.
+- A faculty member given Modified Duties for either one semester or not more than four months agrees to resume his or her regularly assigned duties at Kansas State University for a minimum of two semesters or at least 8 months following the period of Modified Duties.
 Tenure-eligible faculty may request MD for a semester in the year they are reviewed for tenure; however, faculty denied tenure are not eligible for MD for either semester of the year of employment following the denial of tenure.
 Likewise, faculty members who have been given notice of non-reappointment are not eligible for MD in the terminal year of employment.

 - Tenure-eligible faculty members whose requests for modified duties are granted can delay their tenure clock if necessary.
 The faculty member makes this request to the department head.
 If an appeal is necessary, it is made to the Dean of the College.

 - Faculty members granted modified duties are not removed from the unit’s budget; likewise, faculty members are expected to fulfill all of their assigned duties.